What is Illegal Trade in Wildlife?

 Using ethical shopping apps and guides

-Fortunately, we have powerful digital tools to help us make informed choices.
+Fortunately, we have powerful digital tools to help us make informed choices and combat wildlife smuggling.
 The Shop Ethical! app provides instant access to over 5,000 products with detailed company information 7.
-For sustainable seafood choices, we can use the Seafood Watch app, while the Good On You app helps us evaluate brands' ethical standards 8.
-These tools make it easier for us to verify supply chains and ensure our purchases don't contribute to wildlife exploitation.
+For sustainable seafood choices, we can use the Seafood Watch app, while the Good On You app helps us evaluate brands’ ethical standards 8.
+These tools make it easier for us to verify supply chains and ensure our purchases don’t contribute to wildlife exploitation.

 When in doubt about a product’s origin, we should always ask for documentation proving its legality 2.
 It’s better to skip a purchase than risk supporting illegal wildlife trade.